SUMMER SHOW 2026

 - A Succulent

-- Summer Challenge: Pelargonium 'Horizon Raspberry Ripple' (pale pink flowers with darker pink centres), from plug plant supplied early Spring 2025, one per member.
+- Summer Challenge: Pelargonium 'Horizon Rose' (pink with a light centre), from a plug plant supplied early Spring 2026, one per member.
 Max pot size 23cm (9 inches) internal dia.
 See Growing Guide

 - A flowering Fuchsia plant, max pot size 23cm (9 inches) internal dia.